sqlxpert/lights-off-aws/README.md

           idempotent.
 If a state change is favorable or an operation is repeated, Lights Off logs success responses or expected exceptions (depending on the AWS service) at the `INFO` level.
-For RDS database _instance_ start/stop operations, however, Lights Off logs expected exceptions at the `ERROR` level because it cannot determine whether they represent actual errors or harmless repetition (such as trying to start a database instance that has already been started).
+For RDS database _instance_ start/stop operations, however, expected exceptions are logged at the `ERROR` level because Lights Off cannot determine whether they represent actual errors or harmless repetition (such as trying to start a database instance that has already been started).

           For complete details, see the technical article [Idempotence: Doing It More than Once](https://sqlxpert.github.io/2025/05/17/idempotence-doing-it-more-than-once.html).